Lanchu2hen9/CCLanchuBlog/posts/AT2-Final.md

   }
 ```

+# How does this relate to your chosen text?

 **How does your net art respond to the chosen text?**
 See [A Response to Information & Thinking by Michel Serres](https://cclanchublo6-m9th1g1gm2tc.deno.dev/AT2-Concept#a-response-to-information--thinking-by-michel-serres), and [My Thought process](https://cclanchublo6-m9th1g1gm2tc.deno.dev/AT2-Concept#my-thought-process).